benhursenabathi/benhursenabathi.github.io/content/posts/Meta.md

 ---
-title: "What could meta bring to the metaverse table?"
+title: "What Could Meta Bring to the Metaverse Table?"
 date: 2022-04-30T15:31:56+01:00
 draft: false
 ---